mhellnerdev/tool-db-master/README.md

 master branch - dockerized version launched with gunicorn for production. tested working on AWS.

+db-decouple branch - dockerized and hooked up to mysql instance

 repl.it branch - the key is added to secrets of the repl.it instance. code is changed to call this new location.